shanurwan/Job-Hunt-Automation/readme.md

 ```

-5. Run on a Schedule with GitHub Actions
+5. Run on a Schedule with Window Task Scheduler

 This project includes a simple workflow to automate weekly runs.